Kawaljeet999/Kawaljeet999/README.md

 <p align="center"> <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="600"> </p>

 ## 🚀 About Me
 👋 Hey there!
-I'm [Your Name], a passionate Software Developer and Problem Solver driven by innovation and efficiency.
+I'm KAWALJEET SINGH, a passionate Software Developer and Problem Solver driven by innovation and efficiency.
 I specialize in backend engineering, OCR applications, and scalable systems, constantly pushing the boundaries of technology.

 💡 Currently, I'm:
 - 🏗 Building an OCR-based Attendance Management System with Django and Python.